segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 ### Facebook Custom Events
 Any unmapped events are automatically sent to Facebook Conversions as a _custom_ event.
 If Facebook's predefined standard events aren't suitable for your needs, you can track your own custom events, which also can be used to define [custom audiences](https://developers.facebook.com/docs/facebook-pixel/implementation/custom-audiences) for ad optimization.
 Custom events also support parameters, which you can include to provide additional information about each custom event.

+> warning ""
-!!
-Custom event names cannot exceed 50 characters in length.
+> Custom event names cannot exceed 50 characters in length.

 ### Default Mappings to Facebook Properties